-As an education major concentrating in High School Education (8-12), you’ll gain the expertise, skills, and confidence to teach middle school students.
+As an education major concentrating in high school education (8-12), you’ll gain the expertise, skills and confidence to teach middle school students.

-Approved by the Massachusetts Department of Elementary and Secondary Education (DESE), our programs provide you with the training required to earn your state teaching license in early childhood education.
+Approved by the Massachusetts Department of Elementary and Secondary Education, our programs provide you with the training required to earn your state teaching license in early childhood education.

-In the High School Education program, you will:
+In the high school education program, you will:

-- Deepen your understanding of how students develop and learn
+- Deepen your understanding of how students develop and learn.

-- Gain practical skills that will help you prepare students for a successful high school career
+- Gain practical skills that will help you prepare students for a successful high school career.

-- Build your subject matter expertise by choosing from a wide variety of electives across departments
+- Build your subject matter expertise by choosing from a wide variety of electives across departments.

 You’ll gain invaluable classroom experience during your pre-practicum and practicum student-teaching.
 It’s your chance to take what you’ve learned at Merrimack and apply it at one of the many schools in the area.